-Cox’s Bazar, the world’s longest natural sandy sea beach with its incredible 125 km length, and most visited tourist destinations in Bangladesh.
-It is also a modern town; well known fishing port and a district headquarter in Bangladesh.
+Cox’s Bazar sea beach is the longest sea beach in the world, with its incredible 125 km length, and the most visited tourist destination in Bangladesh.
+It is also a modern town; a well-known fishing port and a district headquarter in Bangladesh.
 It is a district in the Chittagong Division of Bangladesh near the border of Myanmar.
-The town is located 150 kilometer south of Chittagong.
-Due to lack of development, publicity and mismanagement; the spot has so far to become a most desirable international tourist destination in Asia.
-However, Cox’s Bazar now is competing to get top for “New7Wonders of Nature“.
+The town is located 150 kilometers south of Chittagong.
+Due to lack of development, publicity and mismanagement; the spot has so far become a most desirable international tourist destination in Asia.
+However, Cox’s Bazar beach now is competing to get top for “New7Wonders of Nature“.

 Alternative Name: “Panowa” means “yellow flower”.